 Having a click through low fidelity prototype made it easy to get the concept across to users and allow them to provide us with ideas about what worked and what didn't.
 We mostly used friends and family as our testing group to minimize costs.

-Taking into consideration the feedback provided from the prototype I modified the wireframe design to fit the suggestions made by our users and moved into high fidelity comps focusing on the simplicity of the user interface and its connection to the brand.
-We refined the order process as part of the considerations of simplification and led the user through the process, but still wanted to give enough advance detail to our Haulprs about what to expect with each job.
+Taking into consideration the feedback provided from the prototype I modified the wireframe designs to fit the suggestions made by our users and moved into high fidelity comps focusing on the simplicity of the user interface and its connection to the brand.
+What we discovered is we needed to refine the order process by leading the user through the process more not expecting them to push to the next step.
+The icon buttons simply went away and were replaced with step indicators and back button to let the user know when they can go back a step.

 Detail Options for Users